agraef/raptor7/README.md

 The [AKAI MIDIMIX][] is a popular (and more budget-friendly) alternative to the Launch Control XL with a very similar layout.
 Raptor's support consists of a MIDI mapping and some hard-wired bindings for switching Raptor instances.
 These assume that the device uses the factory configuration.
 A description of the mapping, which aims to be as similar as possible to the Launch Control XL, can be found in the *midimix.map* file in the data directory.
 To use this mapping, load the map file and make sure that the MIDIMIX is connected to Pd's second MIDI input.

 The MIDIMIX lacks a dedicated device select button, so the SOLO button is used for selecting Raptor instances instead.
 To do this, press (and hold) the SOLO button, while you push the BANK LEFT and RIGHT buttons to cycle through the Raptor instances, or the buttons labeled 1-8 in the bottom row, right above the faders, to directly change to the corresponding instance (or switch back to "omni" if the given instance was already selected).
 If the controller is connected to Pd's second output port, Raptor will highlight the selected instance on the 1-8 button row while the SOLO button is pressed.

+#### AKAI Professional APC mini mk2

+The [AKAI APC mini mk2][] is to the Launchpad what the MIDIMIX is to the Launch Control XL: A more budget-friendly alternative providing similar, if more limited, functionality.
+It doesn't appear to be as popular as the Launchpads, but it's still a good controller, easy to use, and works very well as a control surface for Raptor, too.
+The 8x8 pads, while not velocity-sensitive, have full RGB coloring, and the device also has nine physical faders below the launch grid, which some might even prefer over the virtual faders of the Launchpad.

+Note that the mk2 version of the device is required; the original APC mini is incompatible and thus not supported by this implementation.
+Similar to the Launchpad, you need to connect the Control port of the APC mini mk2 to either port 3 or 4, on both input and output.
+Also make sure that you don't already have a Launchpad on the same pair of ports, as the two devices are incompatible.
+If you want to utilize the built-in note mode of the device, you'll also have to connect the Notes port to Pd's first input port.
+(The driver supports only a single APC mini mk2 at present, but you can still run a Launchpad in tandem with it if you connect the Launchpad to the other port.)

+Usage is pretty much the same as with the Launchpad, please check the MIDI map in data/apcmini.map for details.
+You have the same four fader banks as on the Launchpad, Launch Control XL, and the MIDIMIX.
+Use the FADER CTRL buttons to switch between these.
+You may want to refer to the cheat sheet in [doc/raptor7-cheatsheet.pdf][] for an overview of controls in the fader banks (as well as the default pad assignments in session view, discussed below).
+The ninth fader is hard-wired to the volume controller (CC7), like on the bigger Launchkey controllers, and can be used to control the master volume of your synth.

+As usual, the arrow buttons can be used to select presets (up, down) and Raptor instances (left, right).
+If you press the SHIFT button, you can use the same eight buttons to directly change to the corresponding instance (or switch back to "omni" if the given instance was already selected), with the currently selected instance being highlighted as long as you hold the SHIFT button.

+The driver switches the device to session mode at startup.
+The session grid has the same default pad assignments in the two bottom rows as the Launchpad, using the same color-coding, and the entire grid is mappable.
+You can also switch between session mode and the built-in note and drum modes of the APC mini mk2 by pressing SHIFT along with the NOTE and DRUM buttons in the strip of scene launch buttons on the right.
+In DRUM mode, you have the same layout of four 4x4 grids in different colors as on the Launchpad, with note 36 in the lower-left corner.

 #### Nektar PACER